-Abstract.
 SOCOS is a prototype tool for constructing programs and reasoning about their correctness.
-It supports the invariant based programming methodology by providing a diagrammatic environment for specification, implementation, verification and execution of procedural programs.
-Invariants and contracts (pre- and postconditions) can be evaluated at runtime, following the Design by Contract paradigm.
+It supports the invariants-first programming methodology by providing a diagrammatic environment for specification, implementation and execution of procedural programs.
+Invariants, pre- and postconditions can be evaluated at runtime, following the Design by Contract paradigm.
 SOCOS can also generate correctness conditions for static program verification based on the weakest precondition semantics of statements.
-To verify the program the user can attempt to automatically discharge these conditions using the Simplify theorem prover; conditions which were not automatically discharged can be proved interactively in the PVS theorem prover.
+To verify the program the user can attempt to automatically discharge these conditions using the Simplify theorem prover; conditions which were not automatically discharged can be proved interactively in PVS.